jolbinsk1/forecasting_ER_visits/README.md

 - Grid search over `p = 0-7`, `d = 0-2`, `q = 0-2`.
 - Temporal train-test split with an additional validation set for hyperparameter tuning.
 - MAPE used for selecting the best `(p,d,q)` combination.
+- Also used AutoARIMA to determine most appropriate parameter values.
 - Suppressed excessive warnings during fitting using `sys.stderr` redirection.

 ### 3. K-Nearest Neighbors (KNN) Regressor